ahelii/ahelii.github.io/docone.md

 ---

-## 🔧 Key Technical Features
+## Key Technical Features

+The system is modular and built for multilingual character-level predictions.
+Below are its core architectural features.

-### 🈺 Multilingual Character-Level Modeling
+### Multilingual Character-Level Modeling
 - Supports **13 human languages** using Unicode character representations.
 - Languages were selected based on global popularity and dataset richness.

-### ⚙️ Configurable Model Pipeline
+### Configurable Model Pipeline
 - Accepts **3-character windows** as input.
 - Outputs **top-3 predictions** via a softmax layer.
 - Includes preprocessing tools for cleaning and encoding multilingual corpora.

-### 🔁 Pluggable Architecture
+### Pluggable Architecture
 - Supports **RNN**, **GRU**, or **Transformer** backbones.
 - Easily modifiable embeddings and model hyperparameters.

-### 📈 Customizable Evaluation Pipeline
+### Customizable Evaluation Pipeline
 - Tracks **processing time** per language.
 - Calculates **error rate** on a validation set.

 ---

-## 💡 Use Cases for Developers
+## Use Cases for Developers

+Developers working with NLP in Space may find it useful for:

-- **Model fine-tuning**: Adapt the model to a specific domain or dialect.
+- **Model fine-tuning**: Adapt the model to a specific domain, dialect, or application context.
-- **Parameter exploration**: Modify learning rate, hidden layer size, context window, and batch size.
+- **Parameter exploration**: Modify key training values such as learning rate, hidden size, batch size, and context window.
-- **Error analysis**: Use the accuracy testing utility to investigate prediction errors.
+- **Error analysis**: Use the bundled accuracy testing utility to evaluate model performance and diagnose weaknesses.
-- **Cross-lingual transfer**: Test how well the model generalizes from high-resource to low-resource languages.
+- **Cross-lingual transfer**: Analyze how well models trained on high-resource languages generalize to underrepresented languages by adjusting training corpus size.

 ---

-## 📦 Data Statement
+## Data Statement

 The model is trained using the **OPUS-100 dataset**, a multilingual collection of parallel corpora sourced from: